-All Church of England dioceses and the Methodist Church use the National Society's framework for the Statutory Inspection of Anglican and Methodist Schools (SIAMS).
+All Church of England dioceses and the Methodist Church use the National Society (for promoting Religious Education) framework for the Statutory Inspection of Anglican and Methodist Schools (SIAMS).
 The framework provides a process for evaluating the extent to which church schools are 'distinctively and recognisably Christian institutions'.

 Inspectors seek answers to four key questions.

 In June 2017, our school was judged to be 'good' in all areas of our SIAMS Inspection:

 The distinctiveness and effectiveness of Great Milton as a Church of England school are 'good':